Zerthox/gw2-reffect/README.md

 - Screen border effects do not show durations.
 - No true stack count for duration stacking effects.
 - No information about effects hidden from the player.
-- No combining logic for multiple triggers outside of grouping stacks of multiple effects into a single UI element.
+- No combining logic for combat information outside of grouping stacks of multiple effects into a single UI element.
 - No information about profession resources when hidden from the player.
 - No information about ability cooldowns when hidden from the player.

+## Building from source
+Reffect is *partially* open source: while the major part of the addon is open source, there is a closed source portion which is responsible for memory reading information from the game.

+When building from source this closed source portion is substituted with a dummy implementation, disabling all features that require memory reading capabilities.
+Contributors can request full builds with memory reading for their pull requests when necessary.